 This is a tough one because returns are a big cost to all online businesses, but I think it would be better to not have conflicting statements.

-Regardless it wouldn't help me anyways because the issues I have been dealing with appeared after the 30 days.
+Regardless, it wouldn’t help me anyway because the issues I have been dealing with appeared after the 30 days.

 Tempo Studio Warranty Gotchas